jbahamon/ctm-magus/Readme.md

 --------------------------------
-Lucca by SilentProtagonist
+Magus by SilentProtagonist
 --------------------------------

-Lucca is a three-button character made for MUGEN 1.0.
+Magus is a three-button character made for MUGEN 1.0.

 What's missing: